 With the Stepped Care model, we aim:

-- To provide access to mental health care in various ways to allow for more students to utilize services
+- To provide access to mental health care in various ways to allow for more students

 - To decrease wait times and increase timely student access to care

 - To create customized treatment plans addressing student needs

 - To build on student’s strengths and promote student empowerment by encouraging active

 - To provide a connection for students with other campus resources and support

 - To utilize technology in a way to maximize outreach and increase access

 How does it work?